smkattoula/MERN-Budget-Tracker/README.md

 2) I know for a fact that there are way better and more efficient solutions to all of the blockers I've faced.
 Once I gain more experience, I will return to this project and make improvements.
 3) I didn't really feel the need to add the UPDATE functionality to this particular project because it's really easy to just delete a transaction and create a new one.
 However, just for the sake of implementing full CRUD features, I will return to this project in the near future to implement the UPDATE functionality which will allow a user to edit an existing transaction.
 4) Improving the UI with CSS styling.
 I'm happy with the simple design I was able to create from scratch with CSS, however, I'd like to improve upon this and make it look even better!
+5) Responsive design.
+Still need to implement media queries to allow for responsiveness on all devices.